Walker River: History

 The first humans to inhabit the Walker River basin may have arrived as early as 11,000 years ago.
-Prior to the arrival of Europeans, the Walker River was part of the territory of the Northern Paiute people.
+At the time Europeans arrived, the area was home to the Northern Paiute people, and the Walker River Paiute Tribe lives on a reservation headquartered in Schurz.

 The first European to see the Walker River was probably Hudson's Bay Company fur trapper Peter Skene Ogden, who had discovered the Humboldt River in 1828 and returned in 1829 to trap beaver south of the Humboldt Sink, although records are scant.

 In 1833, Joseph R. Walker led a party sent by Captain Benjamin Bonneville to find a route from the Great Salt Lake to California via the Humboldt River, the Humboldt Sink, the Carson Sink, and then up into the Sierra Nevada by either the Carson River or the Walker River to near the headwaters of the Merced River and thence down to the San Joaquin River.
 John C. Frémont named Walker Lake after the trapper, and the United States Geographic Board named the river after Walker in its Fifth Report.

 Due to a very heavy snowpack in the winter of 1996/1997 and a very warm spring, the West Fork of the Walker River flooded to unprecedented levels.
 Much of Highway 395 for the 30-mile span where it shares a canyon with the river was completely washed away.